 - bony changes (though these are relatively rare) - widening of the spinal canal, scalloping of the posterior vertebral bodies, neural exit foraminal enlargement, scoliosis

 - compression of the spinal cord or displacement of nerve roots

 Spinal level nomenclature

-Although anatomy textbooks always describe standard 7 cervical, 12 thoracic and 5 lumbar vertebrae, in reality, some degree of variation on this general layout is present in a significant number of patients.
-For example, a lumbosacral transitional vertebra (LSTV) is a common variant (with L5 sacralisation being more common than S1 lumbarisation), or, much less commonly, an additional pair of ribs can be present.
+Although anatomy textbooks always describe standard 7 cervical, 12 thoracic, and 5 lumbar vertebrae, in reality, some degree of variation on this general layout is present in a significant number of patients.
+For example, a lumbosacral transitional vertebra (LSTV) is a common variant (with L5 sacralization being more common than S1 lumbarization), or, much less commonly, an additional pair of ribs can be present.
 Such variation results in the potentially discrepant numbering of levels, depending on interpretation and whether the levels are counted from above or below.